hooiv/llvm-gpu-pass/README.md

 ## Future Improvements

-- ~~Implement actual loop transformations for GPU execution~~ ✓
-- ~~Add support for more complex parallelization patterns~~ ✓
-- ~~Integrate with CUDA/OpenCL/SYCL code generation~~ ✓
-- ~~Add automatic kernel extraction capability~~ ✓
+Though all major features have been implemented, there are still areas for future improvement:

-- Improve cost model for GPU offloading decisions
+- Refine the cost model for offloading decisions
-- Add support for more diverse GPU architectures
+- Add more architecture-specific optimizations for newer GPUs
-- Implement automatic shared memory optimization
+- Enhance shared memory optimization techniques
-- Support more advanced synchronization primitives
-- Add cooperative groups support for CUDA
-- Integrate with other LLVM optimization passes
+- Improve error handling in code generation
+- Develop more sophisticated heuristics for kernel extraction
-- Support for heterogeneous execution (CPU+GPU)
+- Support for more specialized GPU computation patterns